learning3d/assignment2/README.md

 On your webpage, you should include visuals of any three examples in the test set.
 For each example show the input RGB, render of the predicted 3D point cloud and a render of the ground truth mesh.

+Also report the F1@0.05 score and include the F1 plot, which is saved as `eval_point.png`.

 ### 2.3.
 Image to mesh (20 points)
 In this subsection, we will define a neural network to decode mesh.
 Similar as above, define the decoder network in [`model.py`](model.py) file for `mesh` type, then reference your decoder in [`model.py`](model.py) file.

 Run the file `python train_model.py --type 'mesh'`, to train single view to mesh pipeline, feel free to tune the hyperparameters as per your need.
 We also encourage the student to try different mesh initializations (i.e. replace `ico_sphere` by other shapes).

 After trained, visualize the input RGB, ground truth mesh and predicted mesh in `eval_model.py` file using:
 `python eval_model.py --type 'mesh' --load_checkpoint`